Startup Acquisitions: Acquihires and Talent Hoarding: Model

 \begin{assumption} Let $CS_H \geq CS_L \geq CS_F$. \end{assumption}

 Finally, the timing is as follows.
 At the outset, nature draws the private match types of the firms.
 In the first stage, firm 1 has the opportunity to attempt an acquihire.
 The entrepreneur can accept or reject the bid.
 If the entrepreneur accepts the bid, the game ends.
 Otherwise, we move to the second stage.
 In this stage, firm 2 has the opportunity to attempt an acquihire.
-The entrepreneur can accept or reject the bid, after which the game ends.\footnote{We discuss in Section \ref{sec:conclusion} that the emergence of incentives to hoard talent does not hinge on firms' knowledge of the order of moves nor on the fact that the firm gets the full surplus from the acquihire. }
+The entrepreneur can accept or reject the bid, after which the game ends.\footnote{We discuss in Section \ref{sec:robustness} that the emergence of incentives to hoard talent does not hinge on firms' knowledge of the order of moves nor on the fact that the firm gets the full surplus from the acquihire. }

-We expect our model to be more applicable to situations in which the startup is still relatively young and not widely known, so that firms becoming aware of it sequentially is appropriate.
-Indeed, as evidenced in the report issued by the Federal Trade Commission's report on non-Hart-Scott-Rodino acquisitions by Alphabet, Amazon.com, Apple, (then still) Facebook, and Microsoft from 2010-2019, such situations seem to be quite prevalent if not the norm \citep{FTCReport2021}.
+We expect our model to be more applicable to situations in which the startup is still relatively young and not widely recognized, making the assumption that firms become aware of it sequentially more realistic.
+Indeed, as evidenced in the Federal Trade Commission's report on non-Hart-Scott-Rodino acquisitions by Alphabet, Amazon.com, Apple, (then still) Facebook, and Microsoft from 2010-2019, such situations seem to be quite prevalent if not the norm \citep{FTCReport2021}.
 The report shows that (i) approximately 65\% of all transactions cost less than \$25m, (ii) almost half of all transactions comprised startups that were less than five years old, (iii) more than 50\% of the transactions involved targets with fewer than ten employees.
-Overall, this supports the notion of small, relatively young and not widely known startups.\footnote{Should the startup already be more mature or the founder(s) actively looking for an exit, a simultaneous-move model may be more suitable.
-In such instances, talent hoarding, as outlined in Proposition \ref{prop:AHonly} below, is less likely to occur, as a firm with high match value should be able to outbid a low-match-value competitor.}
+Overall, this supports the notion of small, relatively young and not widely known startups.\footnote{Should the startup already be more mature or the founder(s) actively looking for an exit, a simultaneous-move model might be more appropriate.
+We discuss this alternative setting and its implications on the prevalence of talent hoarding in Section \ref{sec:robustness}.} Moreover, while the match quality $\theta$ is the acquirer's private information, we view this as information that has to be learned by interacting with and getting to know the startup.
+Consequently, a firm that does not yet know the startup (well enough) cannot engage in costly signaling to prevent a low-type competitor of preemptively acquiring the startup.\footnote{Even if a high-type acquirer could signal its type, a classical hold-up problem may arise, as it is unclear that it could credibly commit to paying more than a low-type acquirer.
+Indeed, it is a priori uncertain which of the two types would have a higher willingness to pay for the startup, as can be seen from the discussion of a simultaneous-move variant in Section \ref{sec:robustness}.}

 \paragraph{Example.} Our reduced-form model is consistent with many standard oligopoly models.
 With a specific application in mind, one could fix a demand function and derive more precise results.
 For example, consider a Cournot duopoly with (inverse) demand function $P(q_1, q_2)=a-bq_1-bq_2$ and constant marginal cost of production $c$.
 Let a high-match acquihire reduce the acquirer's marginal cost to $c-H>0$ while a low-match acquihire reduces it to $c-L$, with $H>L$.
 Assuming that both firms are active after a high-match acquihire (that is, $a-c>H$), it is easy to calculate the firms' profits after the various outcomes: